fusor/apb-examples/experimental/rhscl-postgresql-apb/README.md

 ## Parameters
 * postgresql_database, default 'admin', Postgresql database name.
-* postgresql_password, Optional, default is a randomly generated string, Postgresql databaase password.
+* postgresql_password, Optional, the default is a randomly generated string, Postgresql database password.
-* postgresql_single_user, Will determine if the APB will create new users for each bind or a single user.
+* postgresql_single_user, Will determine if the APB will create new users for each bind or use a single generated user.
 * postgresql_version, Postgresql version.
 9.4 and 9.5 are supported.

 ## Running the application